edarnige/vitiVir/db/README.md

 ```

 ### I.III Populating the VitiVir database
 With all of the BLASTX, RPS-BLAST, and metadata CSVs located in one folder, the **pop\_SRA\_db.py** script can be executed in order to populate the VitiVir database with new entries.
 This script must be executed in a folder containing the new CSVs to be entered.
 It is wise to test the entry of new data in a test database as to be sure to not pollute the existing entries.
+Check out that the two columns with date in your csv ahve the right format ```%m/%d/%y %H:%M```.

 In addition, you must redo the indexing to maintain the order-by fields.
 This can be done using the following commands in the mongo shell:
 ```